Everything you need to know to deploy an application using aDocker image on Koyeb.

 To deploy a Docker image from a public registry, simply reference the Docker

 image with the complete path to it, including the domain.
 If your registry is hosted on

 You can give it a try with the Koyeb Demo App and deploy the

 To connect to your private registry, the Koyeb platform needs to be able to access the registry and you will need to create a secret with the login information for your registry.
 We provide an easy-to-use form in the app and service creation views to automatically create a secret with the right format.
 If you need to use a provider not listed in these views or need to create the secret manually, check our Private Container Registry Secrets documentation.

 To dive deeper, read about the Services Options.

 Once your Service is deployed, you are redirected to the service page and can access your application:

-You will see all the individual nodes, their regions, and status depending on your configuration.
+You will see all the individual nodes, their regions, and their status depending on your configuration.
 Nodes might be detected as unhealthy due to a configuration issue.